Machine-learning-assisted Blending of Data-Driven Turbulence Models

-\section{Numerical results}
+\section{Numerical Results}

-In this section, we investigate the performance of the blending model across a series of 2D turbulent flow cases, including both training and test flow cases.

-After assessing the fidelity of the data-driven weighting functions, we propagate the blended model through the flow cases used to train the weights and the expert models, and verify that the blended model consistently assign higher weights to model trained for the given flow configuration, demonstrating its ability to adapt to known cases.
+In this section, we evaluate the performance of the proposed blending model across a series of 2D turbulent flow cases, including both training and test scenarios.
+We begin by applying the blended model to the flow cases used for training both the weighting functions and the expert models.
+We verify that the blended model consistently assigns higher weights to the expert model specifically trained for the given flow configuration, demonstrating its ability to adapt to known cases.
 Then, we assess the generalization capability of the blending model by testing it on unseen flow cases, highlighting its robustness and predictive accuracy beyond the training dataset.